2.2 Economic accounts (ECB)

 4.3.3 Household surveys (ECB)

-• Methodology and organisation of the euro area survey on household finance and consumption.
-This survey will provide micro-level data to policy-makers and researchers on households' (financial and real) assets and debts, alongside complementary information on income, consumption, employment, pension entitlements, savings and inheritances.4.3.5 Other administrative and non-survey sources (ECB)
+• Publication of the results of the first wave of the Eurosystem’s survey on household finance and consumption conducted in 15 euro area countries.
+This survey provides micro-level data to policy-makers and researchers on households’ (financial and real) assets and debts, alongside complementary information on income, consumption, employment, pension entitlements, savings and inheritances.4.3.5 Other administrative and non-survey sources (ECB)

 • Assess and respond to the potential statistical implications of the implementation of international financial reporting and supervisory standards in Europe.